LFd3v/yacht/README.md

 There are some tweaks to copy mode and scrolling behavior, you should be aware of.

-There is a root keybinding to enter Copy mode: `M-Up`.
+There is a root keybinding to enter Copy mode: `C-S-Up`.
 Once in copy mode, you have several scroll controls:

 - scroll by line: `M-Up`, `M-down`
 - scroll by half screen: `M-PageUp`, `M-PageDown`
 - scroll by whole screen: `PageUp`, `PageDown`
 - scroll by mouse wheel, scroll step is changed from `5` lines to `2`

 `Space` starts selection, `Enter` copies selection and exits copy mode.
-List all items in copy buffer using `prefix C-p`, and paste most recent item from buffer using `prexix p`.
+List all items in copy buffer using `<prefix> C-b`, and paste most recent item from buffer using `<prefix> p`.

 `y` just copies selected text and is equivalent to `Enter`, `Y` copies whole line, and `D` copies by the end of line.
+Like most modes, pressing `Q` will cancel and exit the mode.

+Other features are available via [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat) and [tmux-open](https://github.com/tmux-plugins/tmux-open) plugins, please refer to their documentation.

-Also, note, that when text is copied any trailing new lines are stripped.
+Also, note that when text is copied any trailing new lines are stripped.
 So, when you paste buffer in a command prompt, it will not be immediately executed.

 You can also select text using mouse.
 Default behavior is to copy text and immediately cancel copy mode on `MouseDragEnd` event.
-This is annoying, because sometimes I select text just to highlight it, but tmux drops me out of copy mode and reset scroll by the end.
-I've changed this behavior, so `MouseDragEnd` does not execute `copy-selection-and-cancel` action.
+This is annoying, because sometimes I select text just to highlight it, but `tmux` drops me out of copy mode and reset scroll by the end.
+So this behavior was changed: `MouseDragEnd` does not execute `copy-selection-and-cancel` action.
 Text is copied, but copy mode is not cancelled and selection is not cleared.
-You can then reset selection by mouse click.
+You can then reset selection by a single mouse click.

 ## Clipboard integration